alpmestan/servant/tutorial.md

 # Hello servant

-Alright, let's get started by taking a look at the servant packages and see what each one of them brings to the table.
+Alright, let's get started by taking a look at the servant packages and seeing what each one of them brings to the table.

 ## servant

 The `servant` package contains the core types and functions to let you describe a `Resource` just from the actual database operations, like our `add`, `listAll` and `update` functions above, and a couple of other necessary details.

+### The `Resource` type

-One of the things it defines is the `Resource` type, which carries the resource description.
+One of the things it defines is the `Resource` type, which carries all the necessary information to fully describe a `Resource` so that it can later be "interpreted" in some web framework or in another way, e.g for generating docs (I've already planned to work on this).
+From the code itself:

 ``` haskell
 -- | A resource that: